 The vaccine will be injected into your child's thigh (younger children) or upper arm (older children).

-The most common side-effects are tenderness at the site of the injection, and mild fever.
+The most common side-effects are tenderness at the site of the injection, and a raised temperature (mild fever).
 These should soon pass.

 About measles, mumps and rubella (MMR) vaccine